 All IRCs are appointed by the Australian Industry and Skills Committee (AISC).
 Skills Impact provides support services to a group of related IRCs so they can effectively connect and engage with industry about their skill needs.
 For further information about this IRC please contact us.

-The IRC is made up of people with experience, skills and knowledge in the Food, Beverage and Pharmaceutical industry.
+The IRC is made up of people with experience, skills and knowledge in the food, beverage and pharmaceutical industry.
+Nominees operate in the best interest of the industry sector.

 |Australian Food and Grocery Council (AFGC)||Dr Geoffrey Annison||The AFGC is the peak representative body for food and beverage manufacturers and non-food grocery manufacturers of over the counter pharmaceuticals, personal care and home care products in Australia.|